-The curriculum includes courses in solids mechanics, mechanical design, hydraulics, pneumatics, programmable logic controllers (PLCs), manufacturing and management.
-You will be able to develop the manufacturing procedures to produce mechanical components.Courses Program Standards
+The curriculum includes courses in solid mechanics, mechanical design, hydraulics, pneumatics, programmable logic controllers (PLCs), maintenance techniques and manufacturing.
+You will be able to develop and implement manufacturing procedures to produce and manufacture system's designs.Courses Program Standards

 |START DATE||LOCATION||STATUS||INTERNATIONAL STATUS|